tommyarmstrong/calendar-tool/README.md

 ## Overview

-The Calendar Tool consists of three main components:
+The Calendar Tool consists of four main components:

 1. **Calendar Agent** - An intelligent agent that processes user requests and coordinates with the MCP service
 2. **Calendar MCP** - A Model Context Protocol service that provides Google Calendar integration tools
 3. **Calendar Agent API** - An API gateway layer that handles client requests (bearer token) and Slack bot integration
+4. **Google OAuth Redirect Server** - A dedicated service that manages the Google OAuth 2.0 flow and persists encrypted tokens in Redis for the MCP to use

 ## Architecture